Blasphemy law in Australia

-Blasphemy is not a criminal offence under Australian federal law, but the de jure situation varies at state and territory level; it is currently not enforced in any Australian jurisdiction.
-The offences of blasphemy and blasphemous libel in English common law were carried over to the Australian colonies and "received" into state law following Federation in 1901.
-The common-law offences have been abolished totally in Queensland and Western Australia, when those jurisdictions adopted criminal codes that superseded the common law.
-In late 2024, Tasmania also abolished its blasphemy law following advocacy from the Rationalist Society of Australia.
-In South Australia, Victoria, and the Northern Territory the situation is ambiguous, as the local criminal codes do not mention blasphemy but also did not specifically abolish the common-law offences.
+Blasphemy and Blasphemous Libel are not criminal offences under Australian federal law, but the de jure situation varies at the federal, state and territory level.
+English Common law offences and statute law were "received" into law in Australian states and territories, and have not been abolished or repealed in some states and territories.
+Prosecutions for blasphemy or blasphemous libel remain possible, but have not recently been enforced in any Australian jurisdiction.

+The English common law offences of blasphemy and blasphemous libel and the Blasphemy Act 1697 carried over to the Australian colonies and "received" into state law remained extant following Federation in 1901 unless specifically abolished or repealed.
+The common-law offences were abolished totally in Queensland in 1899 and in Western Australia in 1913, when those jurisdictions adopted criminal codes that superseded and abolished the common law offences.
+Tasmania abolished both common law offences in 1924 but replaced them with Criminal Code offences, which were subsequently repealed in 2024.

+In South Australia, Victoria, and the Northern Territory, the situation is not clear, as the local criminal codes do not include blasphemy or blasphemous libel as offences, but also do not specifically abolish the common-law offences.
+In a subsection, the Victoria Crimes Act recognises the common law offence of blasphemous libel.
+The Australian Capital Territory abolished the common law offence of Blasphemous Libel in 1996, but failed to abolish the common law offence of blasphemy.
 In New South Wales, the criminal codes mention the offences of blasphemy and blasphemous libel, but leave the definition of blasphemy and the penalty to the common law.

 Origin of Australian blasphemy law

-When the Australian colonies were established they received English common law that included the common law offences of blasphemy and blasphemous libel with the potential for substantial penalties.
+When the Australian colonies were established, they received English common law that included the common law offences of blasphemy and blasphemous libel with the potential for substantial penalties.
 The exact date that the common law was received varies by jurisdiction.
+The common law offences remain in force until abolished by legislation and may yet exist in some jurisdictions.

+The Australian colonies also received the English Blasphemy Act 1697; long title "An Act for the more effectual suppressing of Blasphemy and Profaneness".
+This Act remains in force until repealed by legislation; it was repealed in Queensland in 1899, Western Australia in 1919, Tasmania in 1924, and the Commonwealth of Australia in 1995.
+It may still be in force in other states and territories.